paulamlb/docs.blockstack/_develop/vote-blockstack.md

 ## Create a voter or app miner profile on Democracy Earth

-If you are a voter or an application miner, you create a profile on Democracy Earth's `vote.blockstack.org` site.
-Participation on the site is controlled by the email in your Democracy Earth profile; so the email you use matters.
+Participation on the `vote.blockstack.org` is controlled by the email in your Democracy Earth profile; so the email you use matters.

 Democracy Earth supports authentication with a Blockstack identity.
 When you authenticate into the site, it builds a profile using the email associated with your Blockstack ID.
-Your profile needs to use a specific email.
+Your profile needs to use a specific email:

 * If you are an application miner, this email must be the one you provided when submitting your application to App Mining.
 * If you are a Stacks token holder, this email must should be the same email you use when communicating with Blockstack about your tokens.